 The website contains the catalogue of orbital evolution of small bodies of the Solar system.
 It contains information about asteroids of Apollo, Amor, Aten groups1 and short-period comets2, about their orbital evolution and close approaches to major planets.
-This information can be helpful for motion studying of the potentially dangerous objects and allows to estimate the risk of their possible collision with our planet in future and timely take measures to prevent catastrophic consequences.
+This information can be helpful for motion studying of the potentially hazardous objects and allows to estimate the risk of their possible collision with our planet in future and timely take measures to prevent catastrophic consequences.

 This project was supported by the Federal Agency of Education (project codes RNP 184.108.40.2069, RNP 220.127.116.115).